Does Closing a Credit Card Hurt Your Credit Score?

 • You have a high interest rate on a card.
 Particularly if you need to carry a balance for whatever reason, ditching a card with a high interest rate might be in your best interest.
 That will save you from paying more than necessary in interest charges.

 • You want to replace a basic or secured credit card.
-Another reason you might consider canceling your card is if you have a very basic starter credit card, or if you have a secured credit card and want to upgrade to an unsecured card.
-Especially if your credit score has dramatically improved since you opened that card, you could secure better terms and potentially the opportunity to earn rewards as well.
+Another reason you might consider canceling your card is if you have a very basic starter credit card.
+Or perhaps you have a secured credit card and want to upgrade to an unsecured card.
+Especially if you have built your credit score considerably since you opened that card, you could secure better terms and potentially the opportunity to earn rewards as well.

 Recommended: When Are Credit Card Payments Due